We hope you enjoy visiting our Coliban Water catchment reservoirs which include Upper Coliban, Malmsbury, Lauriston and Barkers Creek.

 Enjoy our Upper Coliban, Lauriston, Malmsbury and Barkers Creek reservoirs all year round.

-Shoreline fishing, kayaks, canoes and small portable craft (car toppers) with electric motors are permitted at Upper Coliban, Lauriston and Malmsbury Reservoirs.
+Shoreline fishing, kayaks, canoes and small portable craft (car toppers) with electric motors are permitted at Lauriston and Malmsbury reservoirs.

-Small portable craft, or car topper, means you are able to transport your craft on a roof rack and is limited to 12 foot in length, with only 2 persons permitted in any one vessel.
+Small portable craft (car toppers) means you are able to transport your craft on a roof rack.

-There is a single designated entry/exit point for each of the reservoirs.
-On-water users cannot land or exit their craft at any location other than the single designated entry/exit point.
+On-water users cannot land or exit their craft at any location other than the designated entry/exit points.

 To prepare for your visit